 The Library may purchase books in support of the Adult Basic Education, High School completion, GED, Bridge, and ESL programs.

-- Availability of newer materials.
+Availability of newer editions or material.

 Collection analysis and evaluation.

 Replacement of Materials

 Decisions on the replacement of lost, damaged, missing, or worn-out items are made by the Librarians based on frequency of use, currency, and applicability to current curriculum or programs.

 The Library will buy a title and place it on reserve for a specific class if the book is otherwise suitable to the LCC Library collection.
 The Library will not buy books or textbooks solely to place on reserve or because they are used in a class.